TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 # Asymptotic Approach
 This approach is rooted in the study of **complexity theory**.

-In this approach, we introduce a security parameter $n$ which is used to parameterizes both
+In this approach, we introduce a security parameter $n$ which is used to parameterizes, both, the honest parties as well as the adversaries.